-Whilst during late 2019-20 there were limited expectations of rate rises to come, the impact of Covid-19 on the economic environment from March 2020 changed the outlook entirely.
-As of May 2021 our advisors.
-Link Group are not now forecasting a Bank Rate before Mid 2023. although the picture remains somewhat uncertain in terms of the medium term path for inflation.
+Whilst during 2019-20 there were limited expectations of rate rises to come the impact of Covid-19 on the economic environment during March 2020 changed the outlook entirely.
+As of September 2020 our advisors, Link Asset Services are not forecasting a Bank Rate before March 2023.